onyx-platform/onyx/doc/user-guide/peer-config.md

 Number of ms to wait before executing peer pipeline run if all ingress queues have been exhausted.

+##### `:onyx:onyx.peer/job-not-ready-back-off`

+Number of ms to back off and wait before trying to discover configuration needed to start the subscription after discovery failure.

+##### `onyx.peer/join-failure-back-off`

+Number of ms to wait before trying to rejoin the cluster after a previous join attempt has aborted.

 ##### `onyx.peer/fn-params`

 A map of keywords to vectors.
 Keywords represent task names, vectors represent the first parameters to apply to the function represented by the task.
 For example, `{:add [42]}` for task `:add` will call the function underlying `:add` with `(f 42 <segment>)`.

-##### `onyx.peer/join-failure-back-off`
+##### `:onyx.peer/zookeeper-timeout`

-Number of ms to wait before trying to rejoin the cluster after a previous join attempt has aborted.
+Number of ms to timeout from the ZooKeeper client connection on disconnection.

 ##### `onyx.messaging/completion-buffer-size`

-The number of messages to buffer in the core.async channel for completing messages on an input task.
+Number of messages to buffer in the core.async channel for completing messages on an input task.

+##### `:onyx.messaging/release-ch-buffer-size`

+Number of messages to buffer in the core.async channel for released completed messages.

+##### `:onyx.messaging/retry-ch-buffer-size`

+Number of messages to buffer in the core.async channel for retrying timed-out messages.

 ##### `onyx.messaging/decompress-fn`